openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

- IÂ´m really happy with this release.
+ I´m really happy with this release.
 Not only because we have a lot of new features and bugfixes but also because the ownCloud development team is growing and more and more people are contributing to ownCloud.

- I gave several presentation about ownCloud in the last few month and IÂ´m trilled by the positive reactions I get.
+ I gave several presentation about ownCloud in the last few month and I´m trilled by the positive reactions I get.
 People really seams to like to idea behind ownCloud.